insberr/thedoor/readme.md

 - Joey: figure it out
 - Riah: roast people who talk about going to bed
 - random woo and w

+The Door makes a commonly said words list thatd be cool